SAP/odfuzz/README.md

                         User name and password used for authentication --fuzzer-config FUZZER_CONFIG
-                        A configuration file for the fuzzer -a, --asynchronous    Allow ODfuzz to send HTTP requests asynchronously -f, --first-touch     Automatically determine which entities are queryable
+                        A configuration file for the fuzzer -a, --asynchronous    Allow odfuzz to send HTTP requests asynchronously -f, --first-touch     Automatically determine which entities are queryable
 ```

 ### Runtime
-ODfuzz runs in an **infinite loop**.
+Odfuzz runs in an **infinite loop**.
 You may cancel an execution of the fuzzer with a **keyboard interruption** (CTRL + C).

 ### Output
 Output of the fuzzer is stored in the directories set by a user (e.g. logs_directory, stats_directory) or in a current working directory.
-ODfuzz is creating stats about performed experiments and tests:
+Odfuzz is creating stats about performed experiments and tests:
 - Pivot
     - These stats are continuously extended with the latest data while the fuzzer is running.
     - Stats are loaded into CSV files and may be visualised by the javascript Pivot table.
 See [Pivot README](tools/pivot/README.md) to learn more.
 Also, in the pivot table, there is a **hash** value which is mapped to the corresponding URL located in the file *urls_list.txt*.